mrjjwright/glbot/reference/design.md

 content tiles implmented using json files in git with their values often mapping to actual content in other files in the repo

-content tiles can be placed in signals and hence becomes reactive content and values
+content tiles when played emit their content as output

 #### logic tiles